scanapp-org/scanapp-org.github.io/_posts/2022-10-30-using-flash-or-torch-with-html5-qrcode.md

     <img src="/assets/images/blog/post3/im1.jpeg" alt="Screenshot of implementation">
 </div>

 You can try it on [scanapp.org](https://scanapp.org).

 So far I have verified it to work on Android devices on browsers like Google Chrome and Samsung's default internet browser.
 I have verified it to work on Pixel 6 Pro, Samsung Flip 4 devices and One Plus 10 Pro.

 I have also verified it to not work on Chrome or Safari on IOS (on Iphone 13).

-Why?
-More on this later.
+> Why?
+Likely not supported in the implementation - need to verify!

 The support was added with [PR#570](https://github.com/mebjas/html5-qrcode/pull/570).
 It's been published under `version 2.2.6`.